Create High-Impact Dashboards with Embedded Analytics

 White spaces, also known as negative spaces, are the noticeable margins between metrics in your dashboard.
-If that white, negative space is not balanced, the data story becomes hard to read.
+The data story becomes hard to read if that white, negative space is not balanced.

 Saving this area between the charts and elements of your dashboard will make it look wider and less overwhelming.
 You can use different views and data filters to double your margins and make it possible to display all the information on the same screen.

 The scale for a graph axis can significantly impact how an audience interprets a message within the data story and is an important part of optimizing data visualization.

 The best way to avoid being guilty of misleading visualizations is to steer clear of changing the scale of the Y-Axis.
 This tends to tell a different story than the data should.

 Here’s just one example of how a chart tells an incorrect story.
 Both charts show the same data.
 However, the right chart has the axis starting at 5%, making it look like the US GDP is plummeting.
 Whereas when you look at the left chart, there is, in fact, only a small gradual decline.